 The Rabbit North property, acquired in 2013, is comprised of 34 mineral tenures covering 16,400 hectares of which 2,850 hectares are claims under option from private individuals and the remainder were staked by the Company.
+The staked claims are known as the Rabbit North Extension property.
 The Company can earn a 100% interest in the optioned portion by making cash payments of \$170,000 and issuing 1,100,000 common shares over a 4-year period and funding aggregate exploration expenditures of \$2,150,000 over a 5-year period.
-The vendors also hold a 3% NSR, of which 2% can be purchased by the Company for \$3,500,000.
-Sandstorm Gold Ltd. holds another 2% NSR, of which 1% can be purchased by the Company for \$500,000.
-Sandstorm also has the right to exercise 1% of the Company's 2% buyback option on the vendors' NSR.
+The vendors also hold a 3% NSR, of which 1% of the 3% may be purchased by the Company for \$2,000,000 and the second 1% of the 3% may be purchased by the Company for \$1,500,000.
+If these buy-back rights are exercised, the NSR would be reduced to 1%.
+In March 2017, the Company entered into a royalty buyback assignment agreement with Sandstorm Gold Ltd. ("Sandstorm") pursuant to which it assigned to Sandstorm the Company's right to purchase the second 1% of the Company's 2% buyback rights with respect to the optionors' NSR.
+Under the terms of the agreement, the Company received \$50,000.
+If the Company makes a decision to develop the Rabbit North property and put it into production, the Company has agreed to exercise its right to buy back 1% of the NSR, contingent upon Sandstorm exercising its right to buy back the second 1% (as assigned to it), whereupon the Company will grant directly to Sandstorm a 1% NSR.
+If these transactions occur, the optionors will hold a 1% NSR on the Rabbit North property and Sandstorm will hold a 1% NSR, for a total royalty burden of 2%.
+In March 2017, the Company entered into a NSR agreement with Sandstorm.
+Under the terms of the agreement, the Company received \$150,000 in return for granting Sandstorm a 2% NSR on the Rabbit North Extension property.
+The Company will have the option to buy back 1% of the NSR from Sandstorm for cash consideration of \$500,000.